Hogan-Rutherford Administration to Visit Maryland Communities During National Recovery Month

 Friday, September 8, 2017

-1:00 PM: Dennis R. Schrader, Acting Secretary of Health, Maryland Department of Health, to chair Inter-Agency Heroin and Opioid Coordinating Council Quarterly Meeting
+1:00 PM: Dennis R. Schrader, Secretary, Maryland Department of Health, to chair Inter-Agency Heroin and Opioid Coordinating Council Quarterly Meeting

 100 Community Place, Crownsville, MD 21032